bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     draw (4,4)~(0,0)

-The 'for' command starts with the keyword 'for', followed by a one or more assignments of variables to a range of floats.
-The colon at the end is optional.
-The for-loop would iterate over each loop variable over its corresponding sequences.
-Each loop variable is to become one of the environment variables that is going to exist even after the loop has ended.
+The 'for' command starts with the keyword 'for', followed by a one or more pairing of a "loop variable" to a range of floats.
+Each pairing must be terminated by a semicolon, and additional pairs are allowed.
+The last part of the 'for' command must be the word "do".

+The 'for' command is designed to repeat the execution of its "loop body", which consists of a list of command up until the line "done", but not including this line.
+The exact number of repetition depends on the total of floats being iterated over.
+The total number of repetitions is always equal to the longest number of floats in each pairing, and the variable without additional floats to iterate over will simply retain its last assigned value.

+During each iteration, each loop variable is to become an environment variable, which can be accessed via a dollar-expression, or be used in other places where an environment variable is expected.

 Following is an example of iterating over two loop variables: 'a' and 'b'.

     % Using for-loop
-    for a:=[1 3] b:=[2 4]
-      draw (${a},${a})~(${b},${b})
+    for a in [1,3]; b in [2,4]; do draw (${a},${a})~(${b},${b})
+    done

 Following is the equivalent commands without using the for-loop.